kubernetes-sigs/node-feature-discovery/docs/advanced/master-commandline-reference.md

 ### -no-publish

-The `-no-publish` flag disables all communication with the Kubernetes API server, making a "dry-run" flag for nfd-master.
-No Labels, Annotations or ExtendedResources (or any other properties of any Kubernetes API objects) are modified.
+The `-no-publish` flag disables updates to the Node objects in the Kubernetes API server, making a "dry-run" flag for nfd-master.
+No Labels, Annotations or ExtendedResources of nodes are updated.

 Default: *false*